-If you plan on using your utility sink for oversized items, consider this gooseneck-style faucet, since it can swivel and move out of the way if needed.
+If you intend to use your utility sink for large items, consider this gooseneck-style faucet, as it can swivel and move out of the way if needed.
 The elegantly-shaped spout is designed for high-traffic living areas or cooking spaces.

-Featuring an aerator and the ability to release 1.5 gallons of water per minute, it’s suitable for commercial spaces as well.
+Featuring an aerator and the ability to release 1.5 gallons of water per minute, it is suitable for commercial spaces.
 Tamper-resistant screws also make it ideal for busy public areas.

 The tap handles are marked to distinguish hot and cold at a glance.
-It’s designed for easy installation and comes backed by Moen’s lifetime warranty.
+It is designed for easy installation and backed by Moen’s lifetime warranty.

 Provides Extra Space

-The gooseneck faucet provides plenty of clearance in the sink while getting large items in and out.
-Plus the significant water flow means you can fill soup pots or buckets quickly and easily.
+The gooseneck faucet provides plenty of clearance in the sink when moving large items in and out.
+The significant water flow also means you can fill soup pots or buckets quickly and easily.

-Since it needs to be wall-mounted, you can expect this faucet to be a little more complicated to install than a deck-mounted one.
-The included instructions are detailed and easy to follow, and care has been taken to make installation straightforward.
+As it needs to be wall-mounted, you should expect this faucet to be more complicated to install than a deck-mounted one.
+The included instructions are detailed and easy to follow, and care has been taken to make installation as straightforward as possible.

 Five-Year Limited Warranty

-Moen backs this product with a five-year limited warranty, guaranteeing parts won’t fail under regular use.
-A refund or replacement is provided if you encounter any problems.
+Moen backs this product with a five-year limited warranty, guaranteeing that parts won’t fail due to regular use.
+A refund or replacement is provided if you encounter any issues.

 Works for Vintage Sinks

-This is an ideal choice for vintage high-back sinks that need a faucet to be replaced.
-It’s a wide set unit but does allow for a little bit of adjustment of the width.
-The look is classic enough for an older sink, and its adjustability allows for installation in sinks that are no longer standard.
+This is an ideal choice for vintage high-back sinks that need to have a faucet replaced.
+It is a wide set unit but does allow for slight adjustment of its width.
+The look is classic enough for an older sink, and adjustments allow for installation in sinks that are no longer standard.

 This Unit Is Deeper Than Most

-The extra height and significant arc make this unit over a foot deep from wall to spout.
+The extra height and significant arc make this unit over a foot long from wall to spout.
 If you are installing it into a wall above a sink, this might not be an issue for you.
-If you’re installing it into a high-backed sink, though, double check your measurements.
-Your sink may not go far enough out to accommodate the spout.
+If you’re installing it into a high-backed sink, however, double-check your measurements.
+Your sink may not be deep enough to accommodate the spout.